EdDataScienceEES/tutorial-Abigail-Louise/index.md

 It is important to visualise your data __before__ undertaking any data analysis.

-ANOVA is a parametric test which means it replies on assumptions about the parameters of the population from which the sample is derived.
+ANOVA is a parametric test which means it relies on assumptions about the parameters of the population from which the sample is derived.
 An important assumption is that the data are drawn from a population with a __normal distribution__.

 We will check there is a normal distribution of the response variable (abundance) by plotting a __histogram__ of the frequency distribution.